twentytwentycph/Segmentation-And-Object-Detection/README.md

 5. Open the Jupyter notebook and run the cells sequentially

-Note: Due to the computational intensity of the SAM model and YOLOv8 training, running this on a machine without GPU support may be extremely time-consuming.
+Note: Due to the computational intensity of the SAM model and YOLOv8 training, running this on a machine without GPU support may be extremely time consuming.

-## Future Work
+## Future own Work
-- Generally make the project more semantic and improve code quality for better readability and maintainability.
+- Generally make the project more semantic and improve code for better readability and maintainability.
 - Explore more advanced prompting techniques for SAM
 - Potentially investigate the performance of SAM on other medical imaging tasks
 - Optimize the YOLOv8 model further for lung detection